Beautiful Plants For Your Interior

 Cyclamen plants generally prefer to be in indirect light.
 Not too much sun or shade, but enough for the plant to grow.
 They do not like direct sunlight at all!

 Indoor plants are especially popular during the winter months and depending on variety will bloom from October through to March.

 During this time, it is essential to make sure they have a space in your home that isn’t too close to any direct sunlight, away from radiators and sheltered from frosts at night.

 Make sure you don’t leave plants on window sills behind curtains when there’s frost outside or else their leaves may become damaged by the cold temperatures!
 It would be better to pull them into the room overnight.

-Hardy Outdoor Cultivars bloom from early January through to late March and are perfect for hanging baskets, container pots and also make great additions to your garden on banks or in a shady border planted in association with other early-flowering woodland plants.
+Hardy Outdoor cultivars bloom from early January through to late March and are perfect for hanging baskets, and container pots and also make great additions to your garden on banks or in a shady border planted in association with other early-flowering woodland plants.

 Cyclamen do not like heavy rainfall or strong winds so they enjoy a sheltered site in dappled shade with dryish soil.
 These beauties can tolerate frost down to about -3°C (24-26F), which makes them fairly hardy!

-Yes and No: they only need water every few weeks or when the soil is dry to the touch, because of their dormant period, which is normally starting late April/May through the summer where they don’t require any water.
+Yes and No: they only need water every few weeks or when the soil is dry to the touch, because of their dormant period, which normally starts late April/May through the summer when they don’t require any water.